Watts-Lab/deliberation-topics/topics/anes2020/ban_assault_rifles.md

 # Banning assault-style rifles

 ## Prompt
-Do you favor or oppose banning the sale of semi-automatic “assault-style” rifles a great deal, a moderate amount, or a little?
+Do you favor, oppose, or neither favor nor oppose banning the sale of semi-automatic “assault-style” rifles?

 ## Responses
 - Favor a great deal